huggingface/blog/vision_language_pretraining.md

 Another approach to leveraging pre-trained language models for multimodal tasks is to directly fuse visual information into the layers of a language model decoder using a cross-attention mechanism instead of using images as additional prefixes to the language model.
 Models such as [VisualGPT](https://arxiv.org/abs/2102.10407), [VC-GPT](https://arxiv.org/abs/2201.12723), and [Flamingo](https://arxiv.org/abs/2204.14198) use this pre-training strategy and are trained on image captioning and visual question-answering tasks.
 The main goal of such models is to balance the mixture of text generation capacity and visual information efficiently, which is highly important in the absence of large multimodal datasets.

 Models such as VisualGPT use a visual encoder to embed images and feed the visual embeddings to the cross-attention layers of a pre-trained language decoder module to generate plausible captions.
-A more recent work, [FIBER](http://arxiv.org/abs/2206.07643), inserts cross-attention layers with a gating mechanism into both vision and language backbones for more efficient multimodal fusing and enables various other downstream tasks such as image-text retrieval and open vocabulary object detection.
+A more recent work, [FIBER](http://arxiv.org/abs/2206.07643), inserts cross-attention layers with a gating mechanism into both vision and language backbones, for more efficient multimodal fusing and enables various other downstream tasks, such as image-text retrieval and open vocabulary object detection.

 ### 4) Masked-Language Modeling / Image-Text Matching

-Another line of vision-language models use a combination of Masked-Language Modeling (MLM) and Image-Text Matching (ITM) objectives to align specific parts of images with text and enable various downstream tasks such as visual question answering, visual commonsense reasoning, text-based image retrieval and text-guided object detection.
+Another line of vision-language models uses a combination of Masked-Language Modeling (MLM) and Image-Text Matching (ITM) objectives to align specific parts of images with text and enable various downstream tasks such as visual question answering, visual commonsense reasoning, text-based image retrieval, and text-guided object detection.
 Models that follow this pre-training setup include [VisualBERT](https://arxiv.org/abs/1908.03557), [FLAVA](https://arxiv.org/abs/2112.04482), [ViLBERT](https://arxiv.org/abs/1908.02265) and [LXMERT](https://arxiv.org/abs/1908.07490).

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/128_vision_language_pretraining/mlm_itm.png" alt="MLM / ITM">